Geetha-Max/SudyPlanner/README.md

 A study planner that allocates time based on subject importance using Fractional Knapsack algorithm.

 ## Features
-- Input number of subjects
+- Input number of subjects,subject names and importance
 - Assign priority to each subject
 - Optimized time allocation